nedbat/coveragepy/doc/contributing.rst

 https://github.com/nedbat/coveragepy.
 To get a working environment, follow these steps:

+.. minimum of PYVERSIONS:

 #.
-(Optional, but recommended) Create a Python 3.8 virtualenv to work in,
+(Optional, but recommended) Create a Python 3.7 virtualenv to work in,
     and activate it.

 #.
 Clone the repository::